fogarecious/bevy_tutorial/tutorial/torus.md

 });
 ```

-We can set its [radius](https://docs.rs/bevy/latest/bevy/prelude/shape/struct.Capsule.html#structfield.radius) and [depth](https://docs.rs/bevy/latest/bevy/prelude/shape/struct.Capsule.html#structfield.depth) (for the height of the cylinder).
+We can set the [radius](https://docs.rs/bevy/latest/bevy/prelude/shape/struct.Torus.html#structfield.radius) of the [Torus](https://docs.rs/bevy/latest/bevy/prelude/shape/struct.Torus.html) and the radius ([ring_radius](https://docs.rs/bevy/latest/bevy/prelude/shape/struct.Torus.html#structfield.ring_radius)) of the [Torus](https://docs.rs/bevy/latest/bevy/prelude/shape/struct.Torus.html)'s ring.

-We set our camera position to `(0, 0, 3)` and make it looking at the origin.
+We set our camera position to `(2, 1, 3)` and make it looking at the origin.

 The full code is as follows: